a-type/website/src/pages/blog/lofi-intro.md

 It's not a bad thing, on the whole.
 It's not the end of the world.
 But it's always the end of an era, and I always miss that era.

 When it comes to personal endeavors, I tend to bail when that shadow starts looming on the horizon.
 The threat of 'no going back' really kills my momentum.
-The point at which you're looking down the barrel of spending so enough on that hobby project you either have to make revenue or seek funding (accelerating the loss of control).
+The point at which you're looking down the barrel of spending so much on that hobby project you either have to make revenue or seek funding (accelerating the loss of control).
 Taking money from people crosses a threshold.
 It's not something I feel I can ever take lightly.

 I used to worry this was a lack of grit, a personal defect.
 That I was just not cut out for building things _for real_, just dreaming.